ajoposor/aoPlotlyAddOn/README.md

 #### Arguments:

-**from:** (date strings as 'yyyy-mm-dd')
+**from:** (date strings as "yyyy-mm-dd")

-**to:** (date strings as 'yyyy-mm-dd')
+**to:** (date strings as "yyyy-mm-dd")

 **textAndSpaceToTextRatio:** (number) Ratio between (tick text + space between text) lenght to tick text length.

-**targetFrequency:** (string) Any of 'daily', 'everyOtherDay', 'weekly', 'biweekly', 'monthly', 'quarterly', 'semiannual', 'annual', 'biennial', 'quinquennial', 'decennial', 'quadranscentennial', 'semicentennial', 'centennial', 'bicentennial', 'sestercentennial', 'quincentenary', 'milennial'
+**targetFrequency:** (string) Any of "daily", "everyOtherDay", "weekly", "biweekly", "monthly", "quarterly", "semiannual", "annual", "biennial", "quinquennial", "decennial", "quadranscentennial", "semicentennial", "centennial", "bicentennial", "sestercentennial", "quincentenary", "milennial"

-The returned ticktext and tickvals would be the best minimum fit, upwards from the targetFrequency, e.g., if 'monthly' is passed, it would return whichever fit best from monthly, quarterly, semiannual, annual and onwards
+The returned ticktext and tickvals would be the best minimum fit, upwards from the targetFrequency, e.g., if "monthly" is passed, it would return whichever fit best from monthly, quarterly, semiannual, annual and onwards

 **fontFamily:** (string) Font family name.

 **fontSize:** (number) Font size.

-**divWidth:** (number) Width in pixels of the current division, can be read as jQuery('name of division').width()
+**divWidth:** (number) Width in pixels of the current division, can be read as jQuery("name of division").width()

 **leftMargin:** (number) Margins from plot to division in pixels.
 If layout.margin.l/r are defined, read from there, otherwise use 80 (plotly's default)